This VPN debate has been a gray area in some countries whereas in others such as Australia, they are legal.

 Should you travel outside the country, you can still catch your favourite Australian TV shows by using a VPN.
 All you have to do is connect to any server in Australia.

-The shortest answer to this question is yes.
 However, there are other aspects involved that you need to be aware of.
 5 years ago, the Australian senate passed a legislation that allowed the government to restrict access to some websites on the internet.
 The mostly targeted sites by this legislation were those that supported torrenting and piracy.

 Internet users still access these sites and download torrents using VPNs.
 Nevertheless these indispensable tools have not be banned or specifically targeted by any legislations.
 Their usage is still legal in the country.